SamanthaGitHub/C-Sharp-Code-Summary/README.md

 ```
 ### View

-A common layout page was implemented in creating the views, keeping the site in a uniform style while navigating the pages.
-The layout page was a component of the legacy codebase, ensuring cohesive development across all components.
-I created javascript functions and used an enum to hide and show the available input fields, depending on the type of object being created.
+A base layout template was used to cohesively create views, keeping the site in a uniform style while navigating the pages.
+The layout template was a component of the legacy codebase, ensuring cohesive development across all components.
+I created javascript functions that targeted an enumerable class to hide and show the available input fields, depending on the type of object being created.
 #### Create
 ##### Dropdown Selection
 Depending on the enum value chosen, the compatible fields will display: